PHME2026

 Cordelia Mattuvarkuzhali Ezhilarasu (SLB Cambridge Research) – General Chair

-Yvonne Lu (University of Oxford) – TPC Chair
+Anibal Bregon (University of Valladolid) – TPC Chair

 Octavian Niculita (Glasgow Caledonian University, Chair of the Europe Committee of the PHM Society Board) – Financial Chair